 The driver's window switch also has an express-down feature that allows you to lower the window without holding the switch.
-Press the driver's window switch marked AUTO briefly to activate the express-down feature.
+Press the down arrow on the driver's window switch marked AUTO briefly to activate the express-down feature.
 The express-down feature can be interrupted at any time by pressing the up arrow end of the switch.
 Lightly tap the switch to open the window slightly.